-Dr. Chinchilla is a multifaceted agronomist that is centered on the importance of human relationships.
+Dr. Chinchilla-Soto is a multifaceted agronomist that is centered on the importance of human relationships.

 Dr. Cristina Chinchilla-Soto is the director of the Center for Investigation on Environmental Contamination, (CICA), ascribed to the University of Costa Rica (UCR).
 She conducts research related to the soil-plant-atmosphere relationship, water-use efficiency, and carbon flow through agroecosystems.
 She teaches the Agroecology and Crop Physiology course in the Agronomy Department at UCR.